JeremyMedders/LogixLibraries/README.md

 - At times, parameter names were modified for consistency / clarity, particularly with my CmdSrc substitute.
 - External access (Read, Read/Write, None) are set where sensible.

-UDTs follow the corresponding AOI in name:
+UDTs follow the corresponding AOI:
 - ST_Dvc_abc
 - ST_Sys_xyz
 - And so on.